vvolfster/hack4AC/README.md

 requires Node 8.9.0

 It is recommended that you use nvm.
 If you don't have it already get it from here: https://github.com/coreybutler/nvm-windows/releases
-Make sure you delete your %appData%/npm folder!!
-Nvm does not function properly if you have that.
+* Make sure you delete your C:\Users\<user>\AppData\Roaming\npm folder!!
+Nvm does not function properly if you have that. winKey + R. %appData% to get to that folder quickly.

 nvm install 8.9.0
 nvm use 8.9.0